 The use of departmental telephones is restricted to official business.
 No member shall make or cause to be made long-distance telephone calls charged to the department which not work-related.
-If a long-distance personal call is necessary; the employee making the call is responsible for writing an Employee's Report through the Chain of Command identifying the telephone number from where the call was made, date, time and the number called.
-When the next telephone bill is received the employee will be responsible for reimbursement for the call.
+If a long-distance personal call is necessary;

 Departmental Cell Phones